 Can I supply my own alcohol interlock?

-No. If you are subject to the conditions of an alcohol interlock licence, then you must use an approved device, provided and fitted by an approved installer.
+No. If you're subject to the conditions of an alcohol interlock licence, then you must use an approved device, provided and fitted by an approved installer.

 If I have an alcohol interlock device fitted, can someone else drive my vehicle?

 Yes.
 Another licensed driver can drive your vehicle but they must comply with all of the alcohol interlock requirements, eg they must complete a breath check to start the vehicle.
-Their results and any violations will be recorded on your alcohol interlock.
+Their results and any violations will be recorded in your assessment data, and may affect your ability to exit the alcohol interlock programme.

 Can I keep the alcohol interlock afterwards?

 Yes.
-Check with the approved provider who can advise you on the options for continuing to lease or buying outright the alcohol interlock.
+Check with the approved provider who can tell you the options for continuing to lease the alcohol interlock or buying it outright.